f3-factory/F3com-data/views-and-templates/main.md

 That's like the `<!-- comment -->` HTML comment tag, but the `<exclude>` directive makes the HTML block totally invisible once the template is rendered.

-Here's another way of excluding template content or adding comments:-
+Here's another way of excluding template content or adding comments:

 ``` html
 {{* <p>A chunk of HTML we don't want displayed at the moment</p> *}}